$\pi$- and $K$-Mesons Properties for Large $N_f$: Bethe-Salpeter Equation for Pseudoscalar and the FCI model

 with

 is the Bethe-Salpeter wave-function and $q_{+}=q+\eta P$, $q_{-}=q-(1-\eta)P$; $\eta \in [0,1]$ is a momentum-sharing parameter.
-Here $k$ is the relative and $P$ is the total momentum of the quark-antiquark system. $\Gamma_{H}(k;P)$ represents the meson Bethe-Salpeter amplitude (BSA).
-The symbol $H=f\bar{g}$ denotes the quantum numbers and flavor composition of the meson, and $r$, $s$, $t$, and $u$ represent color, flavor, and spinor indices respectively.
-As previously stated, $S_{f}$ is the dressed-quark propagator and $K(k,q;P)$ is the quark-antiquark scattering kernel.
-The study of the pseudoscalar meson (i.e., pions, kanos etc. ) observables lacks significance unless it explicitly ensures the satisfaction of the vector and axial-vector Ward-Takahashi identities (axWTI)~\cite{Maris:1997hd}.
-In the chiral limit ( $m_f = 0 $), the axWTI can be written as:
+Here, $k$ is the relative momentum and $P$ is the total momentum of the quark-antiquark system. $\Gamma_{H}(k;P)$ represents the Bethe-Salpeter meson amplitude.
+The symbol $H=f\bar{g}$ denotes the quantum numbers and the flavor composition of the meson.
+In the equations above, we omit all renormalization constants, as well as the indices related to color, flavor, and spin, for the sake of simplicity in notation.
+As previously stated, $S_{f}$ is the dressed-quark propagator and $K^{(2)}(k,q;P)$ is the two body irreducible quark-antiquark scattering kernel.
+The study of the meson observables lacks significance unless they explicitly ensure the satisfaction of the vector and axial-vector Ward-Takahashi identities (axWTI)~\cite{Maris:1997hd}.
+In the chiral limit ( $m_f = 0 $), axWTI can be written as:

 Where $k_{+} = k + P $, $k_{-} = k $ and $\Gamma_{5\mu}(k,P)$ is the axial vector vertex, which is determined by